Kelantan–Pattani Malay: History

 Southern Thailand has continued to be a region affected by two cultural spheres: the mainly Buddhist, Thai-speaking Siamese kingdoms and the mainly Muslim, Malay-speaking sultanates.
 The region was a warehouse of trade where merchants from Europe, India, Arabia, China, Siam, and other parts of the Malay world met.
-At first dominated by Hindu-Buddhist Indian influences, the great kingdom of Srivijaya would later fall in chaos.
-Islam was introduced by Arab and Indian traders in the 11th century and has been the dominant religion ever since, replacing the Buddhism and Hinduism that had held sway before.
-By the 14th century, the area became vassals to Ayutthaya, but the region was autonomous and never fully incorporated into the modern Thai nation-state until 1902.
-This political autonomy and isolation from the rest of the Malay world allowed for preservation of the Malay language and culture but also led to the divergence of the dialect.
+At first dominated by Hindu-Buddhist Indian influences, the great kingdom of Srivijaya would later fall into chaos.
+Islam was introduced by Arab and Indian traders in the 11th century and has been the dominant religion ever since, replacing Buddhism and Hinduism that had held sway.
+By the 14th century, the area became vassals to Ayutthaya, but the region was autonomous and never fully incorporated into modern Thai nation-state until 1902.
+This political autonomy and isolation from the rest of the Malay world allowed for the preservation of the Malay language and culture but also led to the divergence of the dialect.

 Variation

-Kelantan-Pattani Malay can be divided into three major variants and several dialects (and a few subdialects):
+Kelantan–Pattani Malay can be divided into three major variants and several dialects (and a few subdialects):